Nitish1338/AlarmClock/README.md

 # AlarmClock
-Alarm clock  Powered By Python using tkinter
+Alarm clock (24 Hrs format)  Powered By Python using tkinter